hashicorp/terraform-provider-azurerm/website/docs/r/eventhub_namespace.html.markdown

 * `auto_inflate_enabled` - (Optional) Is Auto Inflate enabled for the EventHub Namespace?

-* `dedicated_cluster_id` - (Optional) Specifies if the EventHub Namespace should be deployed on a Dedicated EventHubs Cluster.
+* `dedicated_cluster_id` - (Optional) Specifies the ID of the EventHub Dedicated Cluster where this Namespace should created.
 Changing this forces a new resource to be created.

 * `maximum_throughput_units` - (Optional) Specifies the maximum number of throughput units when Auto Inflate is Enabled.
 Valid values range from `1` - `20`.